- Public health and wellbeing is a priority for governments across the United Kingdom

 This infographic provides an overview of how speech and language therapists are involved in public health.

-For further information read our public health fact sheet.
+For further information read our public health (PDF) fact sheet.